Do you wonder, what is the Weston Price Foundation?

 I became a crazy-woman in my kitchen.
-Starting that day I became a label reader.
+Starting that day I also became a label reader.
 I weeded out the junk from my pantry and freezer.
 We bought new pans and got rid of any aluminum or Teflon.
 I started making much more of our food from scratch, and even annoyed my friends and family like crazy with all the new information I wanted to share.
-(More about that in future posts.)

 I delved into everything probably a bit faster than most, and became very overwhelmed at times for two main reasons: